RGBOARD/docs/index.md

 In RGBoard, we use SQLite to store data due to it being so easy to interface with Python.
 You need to know concepts of Relational Databases like set theory, tables, and SQL queries and transactions.
 ## Lets get started
 The first step would be to choose your sizing and power.
-Click [here](/design.html) to go to the design step.
+Click [here](/docs/hardware-setup.html) to go set up the hardware.